ThadaPhan/Data-Pipeline-with-Luigi/README.md

 ## ***INTRODUCTION***
 * Project workflow:
-  * Data is created every 30 minutes in hdfs
+  * Data is created every 30 minutes in hdfs.
   * Transform by spark and sent request save data to middleware server every hour.
   * Middleware server will save database to redis.
   * Luigi is responsible for scheduler.